 Got questions?
 Get in touch.

-The Dutch healthcare system provides a combination of services, with long-term illness and treatments covered by taxes while short-term issues are payed for by private healthcare companies, of which membership is obligatory.
+The Dutch healthcare system provides a combination of services, with long-term illnesses and treatments covered by taxes while short-term issues are generally payed for by private healthcare companies.

-Everybody who lives and works in the Netherlands is required to contribute towards health insurance, applied for within four months of residing in the country.
+Everybody who lives and works in the Netherlands is required to contribute towards health insurance on an income-based tax system.
+This insurance must be applied for within four months of arriving in the country.

-While the excellent public healthcare system provides basic services, taking out private health insurance will provide more comprehensive options when it comes to specialist treatments.
+While the excellent public healthcare system provides basic services, taking out private international health insurance will provide expats with more comprehensive options when it comes to specialist treatments.
 These include a wider range of rehabilitation and maternity care programmes, more extensive dental treatments, and extended physiotherapy sessions, amongst others.